 Depends on jurisdiction, scope of project and length of time to complete site improvements.
-Typical range is 9 months to 4 years.
+Average range is about 2 years, although some can be done in as little as 14 months and others can take up to 5 years.

 - Initial research to determine what may be the governing factors that will dictate how the subdivision is designed (i.e. jurisdiction location, existing sewer location, steep slopes, critical areas, topography, traffic studies, etc.)